 Creating a playlist is definitely key to getting the legs pounding.
 Pick beats that motivate you, I have a lot of angry female music on my playlist and they help me beat that run.

-It’s also really fun finding the right songs, sorting through your music and maybe treating your self to some.
+It’s also really fun finding the right songs, sorting through your music and maybe treating your self to some new tunes.